 Even if you plan on losing weight before the big day, shop for dresses in your current size rather than going smaller.
 It’s much easier to take a dress in than trying to work with one that’s way too snug.

 Yes, it's uncomfortable to talk numbers, but it will save you from heartache later on.
-Before your first appointment, figure out who is paying for the gown (your family, the groom, you?).
-If someone else is paying, get the hard numbers on your limit, so you can choose to stay within that budget or pay the difference yourself to get the dress you want.
+Before your first appointment, figure out who is paying for the gown (your family, your partner, you?).
+If someone else is paying, get the hard numbers on your limit, so you can stay within that budget or pay the difference yourself to get the dress you want.

 8. Know Your Wedding Theme Beforehand